 Orchestra Strings Auditions

-Registration for 18F Orchestra String Audition has closed.
+Registration for 19S Orchestra String Audition is now closed.

-Please contact Dr. Ting (email@example.com) for any questions.
+Please Contact Dr. Ting for any questions (email@example.com).

 The Orchestra Strings auditions will take place during the first week of classes in the fall semester.
 Spring audition is only for those who: